-As always, we welcome your comments and ideas and of course, if your residential airpark isn’t listed or if you have information about other fly-in communities in the state for which we’re reporting, or any other state, we urge you to go the website and fill in this form.
+As always, we welcome your comments and ideas and of course, if your residential airpark isn’t listed or if you have information about other fly-in communities in the state for which we’re reporting, or any other state, I urge you to email me.

 Illinois’ 18 airparks include four that opened in the 1960s and 1970s.
 The oldest of the group saw its first operations in 1966 with another one in 1969.
 There was one started in 1986 and four in the 1990s.
 That indicates a good support for the movement in this upper Midwest state.